jingwei87/freqanalysis/README.md

 $ ./locality_script.sh
 ```

 ## Defenses

-We provide the MinHash encryption, the scrambling, and the combination of both to defeat frequency analysis.
-Like the attacks, all defense schemes depend on `fs-hasher` and `leveldb`.
-Need to copy `util/fs-hasher/` and `util/leveldb/` into the corresponding directory (either `defense/minhash/`, `defense/scrambling/` or `defense/combined/`) and compile them respectively.
+We provide the MinHash encryption, the scrambling, and the combination of both to defend against frequency analysis.

 ### MinHash Encryption

-MinHash encryption derives an encryption key based on the minimum fingerprint over a set (called segment) of adjacent chunks (that are assumed to be with an average size of 8KB), such that some identical plaintext chunks can be encrypted into multiple distinct ciphertext chunks.
+MinHash encryption derives an encryption key based on the minimum fingerprint over a set (called segment) of adjacent chunks, such that some identical plaintext chunks can be encrypted into multiple distinct ciphertext chunks thereby disturbing frequency rank.
 To simulate the MinHash encryption, follow the steps below.

 **Step 1, configure MinHash encryption:** the MinHash encryption builds on two parameters that are defined in `defense/minhash/k_minhash.cc`:

-- **Segment size**: the MinHash implementation uses variable-size segmentation and identifies segment boundary based on chunk fingerprints.
+- Segment size: the MinHash implementation uses variable-size segmentation and identifies segment boundary based on chunk fingerprints.
 By default, we set the average segment size, maximum segment size and minimum segment size at 1MB, 2MB and 512KB, respectively.
-It is feasible to change segment sizes by modifying macro variables `SEG_SIZE`, `SEG_MIN` and `SEG_MAX`; note that when changing  `SEG_SIZE`, it is needed to adjust the code in line 112 of `defense/minhash/k_minhash.cc`, for example if average segment size is 512KB and 2MB, the line of code should be changed as follows.
+It is feasible to change segment sizes by modifying macro variables `SEG_SIZE`, `SEG_MIN` and `SEG_MAX`; note that when changing  `SEG_SIZE`, it is needed to adjust the code in line 112 of `defense/minhash/k_minhash.cc` to adapt the global divisor, for example if the average segment size is 512KB and 2MB, the line of code should be changed as follows.
 ```
-if (sq_size + size > SEG_MAX || (sq_size >= SEG_MIN && (hash[5] << 3) >> 3 == 0x1f))	// correspond to average segment size of 512KB
+if (sq_size + size > SEG_MAX || (sq_size >= SEG_MIN && (hash[5] << 3) >> 3 == 0x1f))	// correspond to an average segment size of 512KB
-if (sq_size + size > SEG_MAX || (sq_size >= SEG_MIN && (hash[5] << 1) >> 1 == 0x7f))	// correspond to average segment size of 2MB
+if (sq_size + size > SEG_MAX || (sq_size >= SEG_MIN && (hash[5] << 1) >> 1 == 0x7f))	// correspond to an average segment size of 2MB
 ```

-- **K**: our implementation supports k-MinHash that derives an encryption key from a random k-minimum fingerprint of a segment.
+- K: our implementation supports k-MinHash that derives an encryption key from a random k-minimum fingerprint of a segment.
 By default, we use MinHash and set `K_MINHASH` by 1.

-**Step 2, configure locality-based attack:** it is identical to Step 1 of the guideline of locality-based attack, except the attack variables (e.g., `u`, `v` and `w`) locate in `defense/minhash/minhash.sh`.
+**Step 2, configure locality-based attack:** it is identical to the Step 1 of the guideline of locality-based attack, except the attack parameters (e.g., `u`, `v` and `w`) locate in `defense/minhash/minhash.sh`.

-**Step 3, run MinHash encryption to defend locality-based attack:** type the following commands to compile and run.
+**Step 3, run MinHash encryption to defend against locality-based attack:** type the following commands to compile and run.

 ```
 $ cd defense/minhash/ && make